UltraMachine/rust-sc2/README.md

 [dependencies]
 rust-sc2 = { git = "https://github.com/UltraMachine/rust-sc2" }
 ```
 Or if you want to use a local version:
 ```toml
 [dependencies]
 rust-sc2 = { path = "/path/to/rust-sc2" }
 ```

+**NOTE:** *Version of this library on crates.io is outdated and lacks many features.
+Unfortunately, I can't update it yet, so it's highly recommended to use github version for now.*

 ## StarCraft II